Anthropogenic biome: Major anthromes

 Anthromes include dense settlements (urban and mixed settlements), villages, croplands, rangelands and semi-natural lands and have been mapped globally using two different classification systems, viewable on Google Maps and Google Earth.
 There are currently 18 anthropogenic biomes, the most prominent of which are listed below.

 Dense settlements

 Dense settlements are the second most densely populated regions in the world.
 They are defined as areas with a high population density, though the density can be variable.
 The population density, however, never falls below 100 persons/km, even in the non-urban parts of the dense settlements, and it has been suggested that these areas consist of both the edges of major cities in underdeveloped nations, and the long standing small towns throughout western Europe and Asia.
 Most often we think of dense settlements as cities, but dense settlements can also be suburbs, towns and rural settlements with high but fragmented populations.

+Villages

+Villages are densely populated agricultural landscapes, many of which have been inhabited and intensively used for centuries to millennia.